 The greatest goalscorer in the history of both Manchester United and England, Rooney’s record of 183 Premier League goals for United is the most ever scored for a single club.

-At his peak, few forwards in Europe could compare with Rooney, who would every major honour during his time at Old Trafford, one of just two English footballers alongside teammate Michael Carrick to have achieved the feat.
+At his peak, few forwards in Europe could compare with Rooney, who won every major honour available during his time at Old Trafford, one of just two English footballers alongside teammate Michael Carrick to have achieved the feat.

-His 206 Premier League goals in total put him second only to Alan Shearer, whilst he also has the third-most assists in the history of the competition.
+His 206 Premier League goals puts him second only to Alan Shearer in the all-time rankings, whilst he also has the third-most assists in the history of the competition.